Stephenson's Rocket

-Though Rocket was by no means the first steam locomotive, it was the first to bring together several innovations to produce the most advanced locomotive of its day.
-It is the most famous example of an evolving design of locomotives by Stephenson that became the template for most steam engines in the following 150 years.
+Though Rocket was not the first steam locomotive, it was the first to bring together several innovations that produced the most advanced locomotive of its day.
+It is the most famous example of an evolving design of locomotives by Stephenson, and became the template for most steam engines in the following 150 years.

-The locomotive was preserved and displayed in the Science Museum in London until 2018, after which it was displayed at the National Railway Museum in York.
+The locomotive was displayed in the Science Museum in London until 2018, after which it was briefly exhibited at sites around the UK, ultimately at National Railway Museum in York.
+Since 2023, it has been based at the Locomotion Museum in Shildon in County Durham.